The Files step of the wizard is available if you have chosen to create a file-level backup.

 - Navigate to the directory that you want to exclude from the backup and press Space.
 The excluded directory will not be marked with the '+' character.

 - Switch to the OK button and press Enter.
-Veeam Agent for Linux will display paths to the selected directories and the number of excluded subdirectories for each directory.
+Veeam Agent for Linux will display a list of paths to the selected directories and the number of excluded subdirectories for each directory in the list.

 - Specify file name masks for files that you want to include or exclude in/from the backup: